UniversalDependencies/docs/tools.md

 ### CoNLL-U viewer

 A simple browser-based (JavaScript, i.e. client side) viewer of your CoNLL-U files.
 Open your file, see the tree, go to the next tree.
 Click on a node to see all its attributes.
+Save the tree as an SVG graphics if needed.
 There is no way of jumping directly to a tree, neither by tree number, nor by searching attribute values.

 * Category: tree viewer
 * Platform: any (browser-based)